 - A. Services Eligible Under this Policy: For purposes of this policy, financial assistance or "charity" refers to healthcare services provided without charge or at a discount to qualifying patients.
 The following healthcare services are eligible for financial assistance: - 1.
-Emergency medical service provided in an emergency room setting; - 2.
-Services for a condition which, if not promptly treated, would lead to an adverse change in the health status of an individual; - 3.
-Non-elective services provided in response to lifethreatening circumstances in a non-emergency room setting; and - 4.
-Medically necessary services, evaluated on a case-by-case basis, at CHS's. - B. Eligibility for Financial Assistance ("Charity Care"): Eligibility for financial assistance will be considered for those individuals who are uninsured, underinsured, ineligible for any government health care benefit program, and who are unable to pay for their care, based upon a determination of financial need in accordance with this Policy.
+Emergency medical service provided in an emergency room setting. - 2.
+Services for a condition which, if not promptly treated, would lead to an adverse change in the health status of an individual. - 3.
+Non-elective and non-emergency services. - 4.
+Medically necessary services, evaluated on a case-by-case basis, at CHS's discretion. - B. Eligibility for Financial Assistance ("Charity Care"): Eligibility for financial assistance will be considered for those individuals who are uninsured, underinsured, ineligible for any government health care benefit program, and who are unable to pay for their care, based upon a determination of financial need in accordance with this Policy.
 The granting of financial assistance shall be based on an individualized determination of financial need, and shall not take into account age, gender, race, social or immigrant status, sexual orientation or religious affiliation.
 The hospital will make a determination of probable eligibility within 2 business days following a patient's request for charity care services, application for medical assistance, or both.
 Patients with insurance are eligible to receive financial assistance for deductibles, coinsurance, or co-payment responsibilities as long as they demonstrate financial need that meet the policy requirements as outlined in this Policy.